act-rules/act-rules.github.io/_rules/SC2-4-6-descriptive-headings.md

 **Note**: A section is a self-contained portion of written content that deals with one or more related topics or thoughts.
 A section may consist of one or more paragraphs and include graphics, tables, lists and sub-sections.

-**Note**: Correct heading markup is covered by success criterion 1.3.1 Info and Relationships.

 ### Expectation

-Each target element describes the topic or purpose of the subsequent content.
+Each target element describes the topic or purpose of the subsequent section.

 **Note**: Headings do not need to be lengthy.
 A word, or even a single character, may suffice.

 ## Assumptions
-_There are currently no assumptions_
+_There are currently no assumptions._

 ## Accessibility Support

-There are no major accessibility support issues known for this rule.
+_There are no major accessibility support issues known for this rule._

 ## Background